keriwarr/splitwise/README.md

 ```
 ### `sw.createDebt({...})`

-Splitwises' endpoint for creating debts is a little awkward to use.
-If you have the common scenario of needing to create a simple debt between two individuals, this method will do just that.
+The endpoint for creating debts is a little awkward to use.
+If you are in the common scenario of needing to create a simple debt between two individuals, this method will do just that.

 ```javascript
 sw.createDebt({